tobyweed/MobileLighting/README.md

 * Projector configuration: Briefly describe the projector positions (E.g.: Two large viewsonic projectors from two positions each.
 Proj0,2 are left projector, proj 1,3 are right projector.)

 2. Create a scenePictures directory and store images of the projector and robot/camera positions.
 Make sure the images have descriptive names and are stored in jpg or png as opposed to heic format.
 [This website](https://heictojpg.com/) is an easy place to do that conversion.
 It is important to have at least one photo of every projector position and every camera position.
 It is also a good idea to have a photo of the whole scene, including the projectors, robot, and still life.
-3. Get a file with information on the robot poses from the Rosvita server and call it "robotPathInfo.ob."
-4. Save the files and directories from steps 1-3 and save them in the sceneInfo directory.
+3. Save the files and directories from steps 1 & 2 and save them in the sceneInfo directory.

-**Note, 8/22/20:** The information below about the processing commands is out of date/in flux.
-It will be updated when the functionality is finalized.
 ### Calibration
 In order to capture calibration images, the Mac must be connected to the robot arm (and the iPhone).
 ##### Intrinsic Calibration